-In the spirit of this epic holiday, we’d like to show you some of the most memorable and striking advertisements within the legal industry.
+We’d like to show you some of the most memorable and striking advertisements within the legal industry during 2021.
 Many attorney advertisements are so good that we remember them and, most importantly, the attorney responsible for them.

 Now, let’s pop some popcorn and watch some of the best lawyer ads that are out there today.
 Psst…Do you love SNL?
 Who doesn’t, right?
 Stay until the end for the best surprise!